 Our family has done many hikes out in the Scenic Columbia Gorge.
 Here are some of our favorite family hikes:

 The 2017 Eagle Creek Fire burned through this area and the hike is still currently closed.
 I have checked off and on to see when this trail will re-open.
-As of now there is no future date set.
+As of now, there is no future date set.
+I checked most recently September 2020.
 I know they’ve had a rock slide out there, but unsure if it damaged the trail.
 Multnomah Falls is open to the top, Bridal Veil is open and Angel’s rest is open.